DylanLawless/DylanLawless.github.io/_topic/precision_med/plof.md

 * ClinVar [10] (4% depletion).

 # The future
-With very large scale genome seuqnceing we will start to assocciation studies for extremely rare variants (eventually there will be no novel SNVs).
+With very large scale genome sequencing we will start to association studies for extremely rare variants (eventually there will be no novel SNVs).
 This provokes a few possibilities.
 1. Predicting probably of all SNVs.
 - CADD predicts _pathogenicity_ for all SNVs but currently I don't know of any _mutation probability_ projects.
 Ratio of obs/exp will have valuable insight.
 2. All coding variants will be reported.
 - functional prediction accuracies can be validated.
-3. Novel non-coding variants will become the new variants of unknown signifigance (VUS).
+3. Novel non-coding variants will become the new variants of unknown significance (VUS).
 Will we slowly trudge through the same system again or will there be a more sophisticated approach for the non-coding genome in clinical genomics?

 # References